yuki-cell/yuki-cell/README.md

 ### Hi there 👋
 I'm Yuki.
-Study computer science.
+I study computer science.
 <!--
 **yuki-cell/yuki-cell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.